nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+# Motivational messages
+The Motivational module prints a randomly generated motivational quote for the user whenever the program starts

 # Expenditure
 The expenditure module is acomprehensive allows users to key in their expenses to enable them to store all their expenses.